 Bonus on completion: 250 caps.

 One (1) Oversized Poker Chip, composed of Platinum

-You, Amelia Six, are an authorized agent of the Mojave Express Package until the delivery is complete and payment has been processed, contractually obligated to complete this transaction and materially responsible for any malfeasance or loss.
+You, Amelia Hirst, are an authorized agent of the Mojave Express Package until the delivery is complete and payment has been processed, contractually obligated to complete this transaction and materially responsible for any malfeasance or loss.
 Failure to deliver to the proper recipient may result in forfeiture of your advance and bonus, criminal charges, and/or pursuit by mercenary reclamation teams.
 The Mojave Express is not responsible for any injury or loss of life you experience as a result of said reclamation efforts.

 "Damn, nothing good.
 Doc, you've done a lot for me.
 Way more than I'll probably ever be able to repay you for but could you do me one more favor?"